DanteSc03/Pert-Method/README.md

 # 🔧PERT Analysis Tool🔧

 This repository contains a Python implementation of the Program Evaluation and Review Technique (PERT), a widely used tool in project management for planning and scheduling tasks.
+We made this work for the subject of optimization for business analytics in order to analyze and understand the method and to be able to calculate an example.

 ## ➕Description